e-j-w/ChartOfNuclides/doc/BUILDING.md

 # Linux

-The current code has been tested under Arch Linux and Debian 12 as of April 2025, though most recent Linux distros should work as well.
+The current code has been tested under Arch Linux and Debian 12 as of May 2025, though most recent Linux distros should work as well.

 ## Using Flatpak